 The fifth performance-based film project by the duo VestAndPage deals with Deep Time and layers of memory in human history and the geological.
 In international collaborations and interdisciplinary processes, performance art, theatre, dance, visual art, and music meet science in human prehistory caves.

-The production sites for this are the Swabian Jura caves, which were instrumental in developing human civilisations.
+The production sites for this are the Swabian Jura caves, used by Ice Age humans for shelter about 33,000 to 43,000 years ago.
 The project brings together artists and researchers from the humanities, social and earth sciences to investigate the human body as a place in continuity with the geological.
 Body artists illuminate concepts of time and past and modern human and ecological intelligence in caves through performances for the camera.
-These poetic body images are nourished by documentary elements in conversations with specialists from archaeology, palaeontology, geology, speleology, art history, philosophy, and time psychology.
-Here, progress is made through cultural exchange and cooperation.
-Growing complexity is an evolutionary consequence, and plurality, the non-binary, and the social inclusion of diversity are seen as necessary possibilities to serve the understanding and further development of life.
+These body images, poetic and political at the same time, are nourished by documentary elements in conversations with specialists from archaeology, palaeontology, geology, speleology, art history, philosophy, and time psychology.
+Here, progress is imagined through cultural exchange and cooperation.
+Growing complexity is an evolutionary consequence, and plurality, the non-binary, and the social inclusion of diversity are seen as necessary prerequisites to serve the understanding and further development of life.

-The project is also the artistic questioning and critical confrontation with romantic distorted images of nature and naturalness.
+The project is also the artistic questioning and critical confrontation with romantically distorted images of nature and naturalness.
 In our world view, every living being has the right to a self-determined life, and nature is used wisely instead of being exploited.
 This always includes the other, the unknown, the new, the complex, the unexpected and change.
-To draft a possible design of a future, it is fundamental to work together in an interdisciplinary manner between branches of the arts and sciences.
-The joint production process involves remembering and imagining real and possible worlds while raising awareness of geological and evolutionary past and future.
-We base the selection of the participating renowned artists on the necessary principle of diversity: they are knowingly representative bodies that artistically reflect the layers of different cultures, societies, age groups, sexes, genders and physicality.
+It requires the urgent and critical dismantling of consolidate narratives and aesthetics.
+To draft a possible design of a future, it is fundamental to work together in an interdisciplinary manner between people, and branches of the arts and sciences.
+The joint production process involves remembering and imagining real and possible worlds while raising awareness of geological, political and evolutionary past and future.
+The participating renowned artists embody the necessary principle of diversity: they are knowingly representative bodies that artistically reflect and question the layers of different cultures, societies, age groups, sexes, genders and physicality.

 A VestAndPage production, Germany, 2021